 From Taquile, we returned to Puno where the town's annual street festival was in full swing.
 Our final evening was filled with a riot of colour and sound as thousands of people participated in a stunning street parade.
 The cavalcade included drummers and musicians, women in ornate swirling skirts and men in dramatic flowing capes.

 We climbed to the summit of the island on our first night and watched the sun go down.
 At 4000 metres, you think you're above the fray.
 However, as the sun sinks, it drops behind Andean mountain peaks lying beyond the horizon.
-At this moment spectacular black shadows streak across the sky.
-We saw this phenomenon repeated one evening while on the Amazon, almost 4000 feet lower down.
+At this moment, spectacular black shadows streak across the sky.
+We saw this phenomenon repeated one evening while in the Amazon, almost 4000 feet closer to sea level.

 This festive crowd snaked through town for several hours, slowly passing down one narrow central city street after another.
 By chance, the parade route included a laneway outside the restaurant we'd chosen for dinner.
 As we dined, our group rose from the table, again and again, to stop and watch the incredible spectacle glide by outside.